seeker89/Simple-file-compressor/README.md

 # A (very) simple file compressor

-Hi, this is an example of a file compressor, I wrote for school, a while ago.
+Hi, this is an example of a file compressor I wrote for school... a while ago.

-It uses the Huffman algorithm.
+It uses the Huffman algorithm, with the tree.

 I don't have time to maintaint the project, but the code might be useful for someone.

+The comments are in French, and code has doxygen-compatible comments.

 # How to use ?

-Well, compile and run:
+Well, compile and run tests:

 	chmod +x tester.sh
 	./tester.sh